 A simple convenience for giving a model a set of "states."
-StatusField is a CharField subclass that expects to find a STATUS class attribute on its model, and uses that as its choices.
+StatusField is a CharField subclass that expects to find a class attribute called STATUS on its model or you can pass choices_name to use a different attribute name, and uses that as its choices.
 Also sets a default max_length of 100, and sets its default value to the first item in the STATUS choices: